Monterey International Pop Festival: Sunday night

 Brian Jones of the Rolling Stones introduced the Jimi Hendrix Experience at the Monterey Pop Festival on the evening of Sunday, June 18.
 Jimi Hendrix's use of extremely high volumes, the feedback this produced, and the combination of the two along with his dive-bombing use of the vibrato bar on his guitar, produced sounds that, with the exception of the British in attendance, none of the audience had ever heard before.
 This, along with his look, his clothing, and his erotic antics onstage, had an enormous impact on the audience.
 To take things further, aware of the Who's planned explosive finale, he asked around for a can of lighter fluid, which he placed behind one of his amplifier stacks before beginning his set.
 He ended his Monterey performance with an unpredictable version of "Wild Thing", which he capped by kneeling over his guitar, pouring lighter fluid over it, setting it on fire, and then smashing it onto the stage seven times before throwing its remains into the audience.
 This performance put Hendrix on the map and generated an enormous amount of attention in the music press and newspapers alike.
 Robert Christgau later wrote in The Village Voice of Hendrix's performance:

 Music was a given for a Hendrix stuck with topping The Who's guitar-smashing tour de force.
 It's great sport to watch this outrageous scene-stealer wiggle his tongue, pick with his teeth, and set his axe on fire, but the showboating does distract from the history made that night—the dawning of an instrumental technique so effortlessly fecund and febrile that rock has yet to equal it, though hundreds of metal bands have gotten rich trying.
 Admittedly, nowhere else will you witness a Hendrix still uncertain of his divinity.

-Backstage before their sets, Hendrix played his guitar while staring at guitarist Pete Townshend, who denied the assumption that they were jamming together.
+Backstage before their sets, Hendrix played his guitar while staring at Townshend, who denied the assumption that they were jamming together.
 Townshend said later, "It was just Jimi on a chair playing at me.
 Playing at me like 'Don't fuck with me, you little shit.'"

 The Mamas & the Papas closed the festival.
 They also brought on Scott McKenzie to play his John Phillips–written single "San Francisco (Be Sure to Wear Flowers in Your Hair)".
 Their set included their hits "Monday, Monday" and "California Dreamin'".
 The song "Dancing in the Street" was the final song performed at the festival, with Cass Elliot telling the audience "You're on your own".